p4lang/p4lang.github.io/_events/2019-09-23-euro-p4-workshop.md

 It aims to bring together P4 and P4->NetFPGA researchers from Europe and from around the world, and to foster the growth of the P4 Community.

 EuroP4, which will run as a workshop at ANCS 2019, will have proceedings.
 It aims to enable researchers to publish early stage work and small scale projects and seeks three types of contributions:
-* Papers  - 4 to 6 pages long.
+* Papers  - up to 6 pages long (references included).
-* Posters - up to 2 pages long.
+* Posters - up to 2 pages long (references included).
-* Demos  - up to 2 pages long.
+* Demos  - up to 2 pages long (references included).

 ### Important Dates